This site requires a more recent version of Adobe Flash Player to function properly.

 Consistent pricing improvements

 The pricing power of railroads with the long standing exemptions from regulation has been a key issue in the success of railroads.
 Railroads have steadily improved rates during the past 10 years primarily through legacy contracts renewals and repricing.
 Most rails claim to target long-term 4-5% annual price increases, or greater than railroad cost inflation.
+Union Pacific saw core pricing gains of 4.5% in 2011 and 2012.
+In Q4 2013, this figure was recorded at 3.5%.

 How Does Trefis Modelling Work?